TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 ![Hourly Time Resolution](./figs/variable-time-resolution-1.png)

 However, we can have a variable time resolution for each asset and flow to reduce the optimization problem size and approximate the hourly representation.
-The following figure shows a definition aiming to have less variables to represent the system in the model:
+The following figure shows a definition aiming to have fewer variables to represent the system in the model:

 ![Variable Time Resolution](./figs/variable-time-resolution-2.png)